 My best friend is very vocally antivaccine, but my MD sister-in-law swears by them.
 My sister gave my nieces a bottle, but I breastfed my babies exclusively.
 So who’s right?
 Who’s wrong?
 How do I know if what I’m doing is best for my baby or if I’m making thousands of little (and some potentially very big) mistakes?

 Unfortunately, there aren’t clear answers.
 My mom still ponders these questions and her kids are all well into their 30s.
 (Although she points out that laboring mothers were allowed to smoke in the hospital when she delivered my oldest sister, so sometimes the answers to our “Is this best for the baby?” queries are actually cut-and-dried.)

 From the moment we click the car seat into the vehicle at the end of our hospital stay, we’re on our own—and we’re going to do some things perfectly and other things horrendously.
-I can’t tell you the secrets of successful child-rearing because all babies and parents are different.
+I can’t tell you the secrets of successful baby care and child-rearing because all babies and parents are different.
 What works for me might not work for you.
 However, I do have some experience under my belt that allows me to offer some friendly recommendations.
-To guide you as you find your own way down the path of parenting, I present you with the do’s and don’ts of motherhood.
+To guide you as you find your own way down the path of new motherhood, I present you with my parenting tips: the do’s and don’ts of motherhood.